Cypher1305/Atos-Digital-Academy/README.md

 * Schedule Mentorship: Request or offer mentorship sessions using the in-app scheduling tool.
 * Engage in Forums: Participate in discussions, ask questions, and share insights with the community.
 * Showcase Projects: Upload and review projects in the dedicated project showcase section.
+* Career Outcomes: ensure continuous monitoring of the learner’s progress — from registration, certificate achievement, to successful career placement.

 ## Contribution Guidelines
 We welcome community contributions!
 Please review our  [CONTRIBUTING.md](CONTRIBUTING.md)for detailed information on how to get involved, submit pull requests, and report issues.